apache/ofbiz-framework/README.md

 To check out a plugin from source control use the **pullPluginSource** Gradle task.
 To check out all plugins from source control use the **pullAllPluginsSource**.
 **Beware** this deletes a previously existing plugins directory.

+### Running gradle tasks without an internet connection

+OFBiz must run with an internet connection the **first time** it is prepared on the system because it needs to download all the required dependencies.

+After preparing OFBiz the first time correctly, it is possible to run OFBiz without an internet connection by using the `--offline` command line switch which tells Gradle to fetch its dependencies from the cache.

+If any dependencies are missing from the cache and you pass `--offline` switch then the build execution will fail.

 ### Setup an external database like MySQL, PostgreSQL, etc